iak-id/iak-api-developer-docs/docs/integration/quick-start.md

 1. Get API Key

     To connect with our API, you need API key as identifier.
-There are 2 types of API key:

-      1. API Key Sandbox (For sandbox environment)
-      2. API Key Production (For production environment)

 Get your API key [here](https://developer.mobilepulsa.net/home)

+    Learn [more](./api-key.md) about API key.

 2. Read API Reference